N2 → NH4+

 Human alteration of the N cycle and its environmental consequences

+Why?
 Not all of the nitrogen fertilizer applied to agricultural fields stays to nourish crops.
-Some is washed off of agricultural fields by rain or irrigation water, where it leaches into surface or ground water and can accumulate.
+Some is washed off of agricultural fields by rain or irrigation water, where it leaches into surface water or groundwater and can accumulate.
 In groundwater that is used as a drinking water source, excess nitrogen can lead to cancer in humans and respiratory distress in infants.
-The U.S. Environmental Protection Agency has established a standard for nitrogen in drinking water of 10 mg per liter nitrate-N. Unfortunately, many systems (particularly in agricultural areas) already exceed this level.
+The US Environmental Protection Agency has established a standard for nitrogen in drinking water of 10 mg per liter nitrate-N. Unfortunately, many systems (particularly in agricultural areas) already exceed this level.
 By comparison, nitrate levels in waters that have not been altered by human activity are rarely greater than 1 mg/L. In surface waters, added nitrogen can lead to nutrient over-enrichment, particularly in coastal waters receiving the inflow from polluted rivers.
 This nutrient over-enrichment, also called eutrophication, has been blamed for increased frequencies of coastal fish-kill events, increased frequencies of harmful algal blooms, and species shifts within coastal ecosystems.

 Currently, much research is devoted to understanding the effects of nitrogen enrichment in the air, groundwater, and surface water.
 Scientists are also exploring alternative agricultural practices that will sustain high productivity while decreasing the negative impacts caused by fertilizer use.
 These studies not only help us quantify how humans have altered the natural world, but increase our understanding of the processes involved in the nitrogen cycle as a whole.

 Activate glossary term highlighting to easily identify key terms within the module.
 Once highlighted, you can click on these terms to view their definitions.